Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Experiments

 \section{Experiments}

-Throughout our experiments, we use the coefficient of determination $r^2$ as the main performance metric.
-This score is computed between the actual measurements and the counterfactual predictions on all genes and the 50 most differentially expressed genes (DEGs) per compound.
-Considering all genes is necessary to evaluate the background and general decoder performance.
-However, the resulting $r^2$-scores can get inflated since many genes stay similar to their controls.
-In contrast, the DEGs capture the differential signal which reflect a drug's effect.
-For the counterfactual prediction, chemCPA encodes only control observations---treated with DMSO---across all cell lines and combines the resulting basal states with the respective attribute encoding.
-Note that poor disentanglement will automatically lead to low scores due to computing the test score on the counterfactual prediction.
+Our evaluation strategy tests chemCPA's ability to produce counterfactual predictions.
+To this end, it is important to measure both the predictive performance of a trained model as well as the degree to which the latent space components are disentangled. \paragraph{Counterfactual predictions} To perform a counterfactual prediction, chemCPA first encodes an unperturbed control observations, a cell treated with dimethyl sulfoxide.
+The resulting basal state is then combined with the encoding of the desired drug and cell line, and chemCPA decodes the result.
+As we are free to choose any drug encoding, we refer to this process as counterfactual prediction. \paragraph{Evaluation strategy} Throughout our experiments, we use the coefficient of determination $r^2$ as the main performance metric.
+This score is computed between the actual measurements and the counterfactual predictions on all genes and the 50 most differentially expressed genes (DEGs).
+It is necessary to consider all genes to evaluate the background and general decoder performance.
+However, the resulting $r^2$-scores can get inflated since most genes stay similar to their controls under perturbation.
+In contrast, the DEGs capture the differential signal which reflects a drug's effect.
+To further stress the importance to report both scores, note that the DEGs are unknown for unseen drugs as they depend on the drug and cell type.
+Hence, the combination is essential to gauge the accuracy of the model’s predictions.

-For a fair comparison, it is essential to account for the disentanglement scores of a trained model.
-An entangled model would confound the drug and cell line effects in the basal state, effectively becoming a standard autoencoder.
-In order to classify the degree of disentanglement, we train a separate MLP with four layers over 400 epochs and compute the prediction accuracy given the basal state.
-This way we obtain the disentanglement score for both drugs and cell lines.

-We start with the experiment on the L1000 dataset and then report our results on the sci-Plex3 data.